achrafash/voice-studio/README.md

     -   disable controlers and tools
     -   empty player

+-   trigger a popup to confirm quitting when there are unsaved changes
+-   persist data to local storage
+-   move the transcript editor scrollbar up a div

 -   add a play button on hover in the transcript area (`region.play()`)
 -   update License to MIT
 -   snap to cursor when dragging segment
 -   press option/ctrl to lock position when resizing a block to avoid dragging by mistake
--   move the transcript editor scrollbar up a div
--   trigger a popup to confirm quitting when there are unsaved changes